-Piedmont’s assessment program helps new students entering the college succeed in their educational goals.
-The results will help with your placement into appropriate courses so that you will be successful in the coursework you choose to take at PTC.
-You will learn about your skills and how they compare with the skills you will need as you pursue your chosen major courses.
+Piedmont Technical College’s assessment program helps new students entering the college succeed in their educational goals.
+The results will help with your placement into appropriate courses so that you are more likely to be successful in the coursework you choose to take at PTC.
+You will learn about your skills and how they compare with the skills you will need as you pursue your courses.

 Testing or exemption from testing is required prior to advisement and registration for classes.
 Plan to complete testing requirements in advance of registration to avoid any delay in your enrollment.
-For details, please call the Admissions Office at the Greenwood Campus at (864) 941-8369 or one of the County Campuses.
+To schedule your testing, go to https://ptcgwd.wufoo.com/forms/z6azyle1geik5r/ and complete the "Ready to Take the Placement Test" form.
+If you have any questions, please contact the Admissions Office by phone at 864-941-8369 or by email at firstname.lastname@example.org

 Although appointments aren't required, please check our testing hours online.
-When you've picked a time, call Admissions at (864) 941-8369 or email us at email@example.com to let us know when you're coming, and stop by our office in Room 103B on the Greenwood Campus when you arrive to check in.
+When you've picked a time, call Admissions at (864) 941-8369 or email us at email@example.com to let us know when you're coming, and stop by the Admissions Office on the Greenwood Campus when you arrive to check in.

 To schedule a placement test at a county campus, call your county campus to learn about testing times.

-If you need special assistance because of a physical limitation or a disability, please contact Brenda Dailey, Student Disability Services Counselor, in the Career Planning and Counseling Center at (864) 941-8356.
+If you need special assistance because of a physical limitation or a disability, please contact Brenda Dailey, Student Disability Services Counselor, in the Career Planning and Counseling Center, 101A, or call (864) 941-8378.
 Click here for information about PTC's Student Disability Services.

 You should not try to learn new skills before taking the test, but if you have been out of school for a year or more, a review of the subjects may prove to be helpful.
 You may find materials to help you in public libraries and local bookstores.